Feather River Canyon, Middle Fork—Milsap Bar to Bald Rock Trail

 After we all crossed and were sitting exhausted on shore, thinking about our narrow escapes, Scott got back in the water and swam to the middle of the channel and stood nonchalantly there.
 Potter swam out and stood with him.
 Turned out the water was lower this year than usual, and a rock that Scott knew about but we couldn’t see provided their safe perch.
 Scott might have let us know, but I guess it was more fun to let the most timorous among us (me) experience mortal dread.

 Thick spider webs are strung between the rocks.
 They live over the water: insouciant spiders.
 We try to avoid harming their webs.
 One went into attack stance when Potter approached.
-She hunched back and titled her body menacingly.
+She hunched back and tilted her body menacingly.

 We sheltered in the shade of an overhanging rock to eat lunch, sardines in tomato sauce, dry pears and a bite or two of Power Bar.
 The pears, which were on sale at REI for a nickel a bag and look like crumbled Styrofoam, have turned out to be a great hit: pure pear sugar.
 They melt in the mouth.

 After lunch Potter went off to look for an easy way down to the river, and a bunch of us climbed down to caves under the waterfall we had just avoided with our mighty swim.
 No ropes, just companions helping one another.
 As usual, I was Cucamonga, slow and cautious, my fear of heights making me unwilling to climb the highest boulder to look over the edge.
 Other nameless fears kept me from trekking under the waterfall.
 But from my safe perch I delighted in the others’ explorations.